ShreyaGupta08/Movie-Reviewer-using-Word2Vec/README.md

 This repository classifies movie reviews from IMDb using Google's Word2Vec.
-The first model using bag of words to perform feature extraction and using Random Forest for model training is contained in 'Bow_model.csv'.
+The first model using bag of words to perform feature extraction and using Random Forest for model training is contained in 'Review Classifier1-BoW'.
 This model achieved an accuracy of 84.5% on Kaggle test dataset.